dev-danilosilva/validated/README.md

 # Validated
-A Python library to validate data.
+A Python library to validate data types